2000 – 2010

 The campaign television programs (containing Nepalese testimonies) were seen on prime-time TV by an additional 8 million Nepalese residing across Nepal’s southern border with India.
 Discovering that the toll-free number did not work from India, people crossed the border into Nepal, made the call, and ordered the book.

 According to Nepal State TV, 15 million people watched the month-long outreach.
 Among those calling in great numbers were members of the Nepalese army and rebels from the Maoist training camps after the testimony of an ex-Maoist terrorist aired on Nepal State TV.
-He also visited a Maoist training camp where he handed out 70 campaign books that included his testimony to the Maoists and the commander of the training camp.

 Nepal’s Minister of Defense who had seen the TV program and campaign ad for the book walked into a Kathmandu church and received his copy, saying that he needed change in his life like the people in the book.